Example Substitute Teacher Job Description for 2022

-Free substitute teacher job description template.
+Free substitute teacher job description.
 A substitute teacher is a temporary substitute for a primary teaching position.
 This temporary teacher fills a primary educator’s role while on leave for personal reasons, health reasons, or maternity reasons.
 This educator is a professional who teaches a school classroom when the primary teacher is unavailable.

 A substitute teacher sometimes gets referred to as a "sub" or "long-term subs."
 A long-term sub in the event the substitute teacher is filling in for a full-time teacher for a prolonged period of time.

 Substitute Teacher Job Description Sample

 Our education system is seeking a temporary and long-term substitute teacher.
 They will help fill positions for regular teachers while experiencing illness, maternity leave, or other absence reasons during the school year.
 The substitute teacher will fill the absent teacher position, pick up existing lesson plans, and begin classroom instruction as normal.
 A substitute teacher must follow all district requirements and code of conduct.

 Substitute Teacher Duties and Responsibilities